French UMP party official admits funding irregularities

 Patrick Maisonneuve, the lawyer for Bygmalion, told BFM TV: "This has been called the Bygmalion affair, but in fact it's about the Sarkozy campaign accounts."

-He said the faked invoices totaled around 11 million euros ($15 million).
+He said the faked invoices totalled around 11 million euros (8.9 million pounds).

 Maisonneuve alleged that UMP officials had made clear to Bygmalion staff at the time that if they did not comply they would not get paid, accusing the party of "financial blackmail".
 He declined to identify anyone by name.